International Aid, Relief, and Humanitarian Assistance

 - Berry-Koch, A. M. (2011, July 17).
 5-year evaluation of the Central Emergency Response Fund (CERF)—Country study: Guatemala.
 An evaluation mandated by the UN General Assembly, managed by the United Nations Office for the Coordination of Humanitarian Affairs, and conducted by Channel Research.

 - Better Care Network and Global Social Service Workforce Alliance.
 (2014).
 Working paper on the role of social service workforce development in care reform.
-Washington, DC: IntraHealth International.
+IntraHealth International.

 - Blue, S. A. (2005).
 Including women in development: Guatemalan refugees and local NGOs.
 Latin American Perspectives, 32(5), 101–117.

 - Bronfenbrenner, U. (1979).
 The ecology of human development.
-Cambridge, MA: Harvard University.
+Harvard University Press.